 To complete your application, you will need to provide some additional information.
 You will need your health insurance card, your passport (for those wishing to travel internationally), the name of a qualified reference (i.e.: someone who is not a friend, roommate or family member), and contact information for your parent or guardian.
 Gathering these documents and this information before you start your application can help streamline your application preparations.

 Finally, DukeEngage staff are not able to help students with applications generally.
-We are pleased to help you if you have a questions such as “what is an example of a teamwork experience?” or “can my high school track coach serve as a reference?” but we cannot appraise or edit the content of individual student applications.
-If you would like an outside opinion on your application, we recommend making an appointment at the Thompson Writing Center.
+We are pleased to help you if you have a questions, such as “What is an example of a teamwork experience?” or “Can my high school track coach serve as a reference?” but we cannot appraise or edit the content of individual student applications.
+If you would like an outside opinion on your application, we recommend making an appointment at the Thompson Writing Studio.

-Throughout the year, DukeEngage holds information sessions related to specific group sites.
+Throughout October and again in January, DukeEngage holds information sessions related to specific group sites.
 Notifications about dates and locations will be announced on our website, on Facebook and Instagram and via the DukeEngage email list.
-Students interested in proposing an independent project should schedule an appointment with our independent project coordinator by writing email@example.com.
+Students interested in proposing an independent project should schedule an appointment with our independent project coordinator by writing firstname.lastname@example.org.

 If you’d like to draft your application outside of the DukeEngage application portal, we highly recommend that you use a text document like TextPad (in Microsoft).
 Using Word may create copy-and-paste issues with punctuation and quotation marks.
 We still recommend that you save your work regularly, and that you allow ample time ahead of the submission deadline to transfer your application.
 You may not submit a text document in lieu of an application.